Hello April! We’re now well into the year, and marching our way through autumn.

 Melbourne weather in April

-The average temperature in Melbourne in April is between 12°C and 21°C during the day, although in April last year we hit a high of 28°C on a couple of days, so it can get pretty warm.
+The average temperature in Melbourne in April is between 12°C and 21°C during the day, although in April last year we had a couple of days above 30°C, so it can get pretty warm.

-There’s usually little rain, with just a moderate 73mm falling last April throughout the entire month.
+There’s usually little rain, with just 20mm falling last April throughout the entire month – which is pretty low for April.

 Check the upcoming Melbourne weather forecast online, and read my full guide to autumn in Melbourne.